ajosedev/knowledge/zettel/20220328122707-strangler-pattern.md

 In addition, the upfront time investment is smaller.
 Newer services can come online iteratively, allowing for constant value adds.

-There's a risk of introducing [[20220328112501-lava-layers|lava layers]] if the strangle stops at varous stages.
+There's a risk of introducing [[20220328112501-lava-layers|lava layers]] if the strangle stops at various stages.

 ---
 The most important reason to consider a strangler fig application over a cut-over rewrite is reduced risk.
 A strangler fig can give value steadily and the frequent releases allow you to monitor its progress more carefully.
 Many people still don't consider a strangler fig since they think it will cost more - I'm not convinced about that.
 Since you can use shorter release cycles with a strangler fig you can avoid a lot of the unnecessary features that cut over rewrites often generate.